Orbit: Planetary orbits

-Within a planetary system, planets, dwarf planets, asteroids and other minor planets, comets, and space debris orbit the system's barycenter in elliptical orbits.
+Within a planetary system, various non-stellar objects follow elliptical orbits around the system's barycenter.
+These objects include planets, dwarf planets, asteroids and other minor planets, comets, meteoroids, and even space debris.
 A comet in a parabolic or hyperbolic orbit about a barycenter is not gravitationally bound to the star and therefore is not considered part of the star's planetary system.
-Bodies that are gravitationally bound to one of the planets in a planetary system, either natural or artificial satellites, follow orbits about a barycenter near or within that planet.
+Bodies that are gravitationally bound to one of the planets in a planetary system, including natural satellites, artificial satellites, and the objects within ring systems, follow orbits about a barycenter near or within that planet.

-Owing to mutual gravitational perturbations, the eccentricities of the planetary orbits vary over time.
+Owing to mutual gravitational perturbations, the eccentricities and inclinations of the planetary orbits vary over time.
 Mercury, the smallest planet in the Solar System, has the most eccentric orbit.
 At the present epoch, Mars has the next largest eccentricity while the smallest orbital eccentricities are seen with Venus and Neptune.

-As two objects orbit each other, the periapsis is that point at which the two objects are closest to each other and the apoapsis is that point at which they are the farthest.
-(More specific terms are used for specific bodies.
-For example, perigee and apogee are the lowest and highest parts of an orbit around Earth, while perihelion and aphelion are the closest and farthest points of an orbit around the Sun.)
+As two objects orbit each other, the periapsis is that point at which the two objects are closest to each other.
+Less properly, "perifocus" or "pericentron" are used.
+The apoapsis is that point at which they are the farthest, or sometimes apifocus or apocentron.
+A line drawn from periapsis to apoapsis is the line-of-apsides.
+This is the major axis of the ellipse, the line through its longest part.

+More specific terms are used for specific bodies.
+For example, perigee and apogee are the lowest and highest parts of an orbit around Earth, while perihelion and aphelion are the closest and farthest points of an orbit around the Sun.
+Things orbiting the Moon have a perilune and apolune (or periselene and aposelene respectively).
+An orbit around any star, not just the Sun, has a periastron and an apastron.

 In the case of planets orbiting a star, the mass of the star and all its satellites are calculated to be at a single point called the barycenter.
-The paths of all the star's satellites are elliptical orbits about that barycenter.
-Each satellite in that system will have its own elliptical orbit with the barycenter at one focal point of that ellipse.
+The individual satellites of that star follow their own elliptical orbits with the barycenter at one focal point of that ellipse.
 At any point along its orbit, any satellite will have a certain value of kinetic and potential energy with respect to the barycenter, and the sum of those two energies is a constant value at every point along its orbit.
 As a result, as a planet approaches periapsis, the planet will increase in speed as its potential energy decreases; as a planet approaches apoapsis, its velocity will decrease as its potential energy increases.

-Understanding orbits

-There are a few common ways of understanding orbits: